Shinichi23/Contact-Book/README.md

     Golang: The backend of the API is built using the Go programming language.
     RESTful API: Follows RESTful principles for designing web services.
     JSON: Communicates data in JSON format, a lightweight and widely used data interchange format.
-    Gorilla Mux: Uses Gorilla Mux as the router for handling HTTP requests.

 Getting Started